 Thread large pieces of vegetables and fruit on stainless steel skewers to hang in the cage.
 The skewers provide a foraging opportunity in that food is presented to your parrot in a different way.
 Instead of getting food from a bowl, your bird will need to climb to a different part of the cage and figure out how to reach the skewer to get the food off of it.

 An artichoke strung on a stainless steel skewer makes a great foraging toy.
 You can stuff the leaves with a variety of fruits and vegetables.
 To encourage your parrot to approach the artichoke you might smear almond butter on the tips of some of the leaves.
 Artichokes have sharp thorns at the end of the leaves.
 More often than not these are trimmed by the grocer before putting them out to sell.
 If you do get one with sharp thorns, they are easy to trim.
 Cut the thorny tips of the leaves off with a pair of kitchen shears.

-All these items make good foraging toys for beginners.
 Fill the bowl or bucket with non-food items like foot toys, plastic bottle caps, pieces of wood and beads, with a few nuts or other treats mixed in.
 Your parrot will then have to maneuver through the non-food items to get to the treats.